 Sweeping vineyard landscapes dotted by fairytale hamlets.
 Chalk caves.
 Ethereal wines.
 Visiting the Champagne region of France is a dream come true.
 We have appointments at Champagne houses, large to small.
 Now that I’m here, I’m realizing tiny grower-producer Champagne is what all savvy locals drink.
 Producers I’ve never heard of.
 And some I thought I knew.

 ‘Grower Champagne’ is sparkling wine from that region that is both grown and produced by the same folks.
-Large Champagne houses must buy grapes from growers to meet massive quotas.
+Large Champagne houses (maisons) must buy grapes from many growers to meet massive quotas.
 Growers have their own set of hurdles.
 And, distinct advantages.
 One is the ability to offer us adventurous and industrious oenophiles a singular, memorable experience: sharing their story and incredible wines on an intimate level, the way I enjoy wine the most.

 We arrive just before our 10AM tasting and winery tour, wandering around the walled estate–likely entering areas we’re not allowed.
 I snap a few photos and check my phone; It’s time.
 The ancient house’s doors open.

 “Welcome to Gaston Chiquet.
 I’m so glad you could make it.
 We’ve been looking forward to your visit.” says our smiling guide, who treats us like we’re long-lost friends.
 And, we are: we’ve been enjoying GC wines for years.
 What we didn’t know: they produce a variety of delicious wines, and have been since 1746.
 Twenty years before the United States was born?
 Whoa.